The First Thing You Should Know When Learning About Docker Containers

-Another good reason why implementing it this way would be a great idea is that if in the future you decide to do away with servers and place your containers in let’s say Kubernetes in Google Cloud, then most of your work would already be done and migration wouldn’t be a massive pain to do.
+Another good reason why implementing it this way would be a great idea is that if in the future you decide to do away with servers and place your containers in let’s say Kubernetes, then most of your work would already be done and migration wouldn’t be a massive pain to do.

 Of course these principles are not dogmatic, different companies and individuals have different needs and sometimes a different approach may be more suitable and logic and good reasoning should dictate in such circumstances.